mi-erasmusmc/Dracula/README.md

 ### REQUIREMENTS

-- CTDAM builds on the [CTTI AACT database](https://aact.ctti-clinicaltrials.org/) system, you will need to download and start that database before doing this :-)
+- Dracula builds on the [CTTI AACT database](https://aact.ctti-clinicaltrials.org/) system, you will need to download and start that database before doing this :-)

 - You will need the RxNORM database, in particular both the RXNCONSO table and the RXNREL talbe.
 The RxNorm data is